jermllions/osticket-prereqs/README.md

-<small>With the domain environment already established, the project continues by expanding domain management and user access.
+<sub>With the domain environment already established, the project continues by expanding domain management and user access.
 After initially accessing the client and domain controller with local credentials, Organizational Units are created for Employees and Administrators, followed by the creation of a dedicated Domain Admin account.
 The client virtual machine is then joined to the domain and organized within a Clients OU.
-Remote Desktop access is configured to allow standard domain users to sign in, and PowerShell automation is used to bulk-create user accounts within the Employees OU to simulate real-world provisioning tasks<small>
+Remote Desktop access is configured to allow standard domain users to sign in, and PowerShell automation is used to bulk-create user accounts within the Employees OU to simulate real-world provisioning tasks</sub>